MiguelRossi/PunkAPI/README.md

 Following [Google recommendations](https://developer.android.com/jetpack/docs/guide "Guide to app architecture") this branch implements the Repository Pattern with MVVM.<br />
 All the requests are done directly to the network and there is no database.<br />
-All the threads are handled using coroutines.
+Threads are managed using RxJava2, Volley as web client, JSON parsing using GSON and Picasso for handling images.

 Libraries Used
 --------------